anishs293/frontend-interview-prep-11-11/02_Frameworks_and_Libraries/React/Core_Concepts/Lifecycle.md

 - **How can you mimic `shouldComponentUpdate` in functional components?**
   - Using `React.memo` prevents re-rendering when props haven’t changed 🚫🔄.

+- **How can you handle errors in functional components similar to componentDidCatch in class components?**
+  - In functional components, errors can be caught using Error Boundaries at a higher level, or you can use try-catch blocks inside useEffect to handle async errors gracefully ⚠️.

+- **When should you use multiple useEffect hooks in a component?**
+  - It’s a good practice to use multiple useEffect hooks when different effects are unrelated.
+This helps in keeping the code modular and easier to manage 🔄➕⚓.

+- **How do you manage cleanup in useEffect to avoid memory leaks?**
+  - By returning a cleanup function inside useEffect, such as unsubscribing from events or clearing intervals, we ensure that resources are released when the component unmounts

 ---

 ## 8. Lifecycle Methods: `componentDidCatch` and `getDerivedStateFromError` ⚠️